RaceStatsApp Review: Horse Racing Betting & Analytics App

 This leads nicely on to whether you can use RaceStatsApp to bet professionally full-time as a day job.
 The answer is yes, but it takes time and dedication to learning and developing discipline.

-During our review we met some people in the chatroom that had been using the app for a few years successfully.
+During my review, I met some people in the chatroom who had been using the app for a few years successfully.
 One of them, Danny, had moved from a beginner to doing it as a day job and had been doing so for the past year.

 "This is my day job and has been for over a year now.